dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/06 Lecture 6.md

 :::{.remark}
 This terminates if the scheme is quasicompact, otherwise you may need transfinite induction and thus the axiom of choice.
+The morphisms are still étale if you take disjoint unions, since you only need to check local properties: locally finite presentation, unramified, and flatness.
 :::